Mark Pelli: Magic!

-Mark Pelli is the guitarist, keyboardist and vocalist for the pop-reggae group Magic!.
-Pelli started the group with frontman Nasri Atweh due to their friendship and unique musical connection in the studio.
-Magic! is a fusion of several different musical styles but is primarily considered a pop-reggae group with a sonic aesthetic similar to The Police.
-In 2013, the group released the song "Rude", which ranked #1 at the Billboard Top 100 chart.
-The group toured with Maroon 5, and in 2015, and are touring in Europe for summer 2015.
+Pellizer is the guitarist, keyboardist and vocalist for the pop-reggae group Magic!.
+He started the group with frontman Nasri Atweh due to their friendship and musical connection in the studio.
+Magic! is a fusion of musical styles, but is primarily considered a pop-reggae group with a sonic aesthetic similar to The Police.
+In 2013, the group released "Rude", which ranked #1 at the Billboard Top 100 chart.
+The group toured with Maroon 5, and toured in Europe in 2015.
 The group won an American Music Award in 2014 for "Rude" as the Best Single of the Year.
 In 2015, they received a Juno Award for Breakthrough Group of The Year.